 My family is my bedrock.
 It is the most important thing in my life.

-My lovely wife has a far more impressive academic and professional resume and we are blessed to have two lovely kids.
+My lovely wife has a far more impressive academic and professional resume and we are blessed with three lovely kids.

 Life is a series of epic events.
 Graduation.
 Buying a House.
 Buying a Car.
 Marriage.
 Retirement.
 Etc.